You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 East Meets West in the Sunflower’s Golden History By Susie Hall

-The sunflower makes a purple dye for textiles, body painting and other decorations.
+In addition, sunflowers were used to make a purple dye for textiles, body painting and other decorations.
 Medicinal uses ranged from snakebite antidote to skin and hair ointments.
-The magnificently strong, thick stalks could be dried and used as building material.
+The magnificently strong, thick stalks were dried and used as building material.

-At some time around 1500 Spanish explorers brought the plant to Europe where it became widespread throughout present-day Western Europe, mainly as an ornamental.
+At some time around 1500, Spanish explorers brought the plant to Europe where it became a popular ornamental.
 By 1716, an English patent was granted for squeezing oil from sunflower seeds and by 1769 there is reference to sunflowers being cultivated for oil production.

 By the early 19th century Russian farmers were growing two million acres of sunflowers.
-Then by the late 19th century, Russian sunflower seed was back in the US and seed companies were advertising the ‘Mammoth Russian’ sunflower seed in catalogues.
-The International Sunflower Oil Association (ISA) reports that Russian and Ukraine are still the world’s biggest producers of sunflower oil.
+Then, by the late 19th century, Russian sunflower seed was back in the US and seed companies were advertising the ‘Mammoth Russian’ sunflower seed in catalogues.
+According to the International Sunflower Oil Association (ISA), Russia and Ukraine are still the world’s biggest producers of sunflower oil.

 Suttons in 1808.

 Suttons was established in 1806 and has supplied flower seeds to the nation ever since.
-Undoubtingly in the sunflower’s golden history seeds are a garden favourite and Suttons offer a range from the giant sunflower, to multi-headed sunflower and low growing varieties.
-Any garden is graced with their presence and they are a great place for a child to start gardening.
-The classic Sunflower can get up to two meters in height.
+Part of the sunflower’s golden history, Suttons quickly became one of the trusted suppliers of these popular flower seeds and today offers a wide range of varieties from single-stemmed ‘giants’ to multi-headed plants and low-growing plants suitable for containers.
+Any garden is graced with their presence, and they’re a great way for children to get interested in gardening.

 References: